Deck Railing overview

 One of my saddest experiences as a contractor occurred when I revisited a gorgeous wood deck I had built 10 years before.
 It was a wreck.
-The homeowner had tried to keep up with the maintenance, but he'd found that it was too much work.
-He had discovered, like so many other wooden-deck owners, that even when it doesn't rot, wood tends to crack, splinter and warp.
+The homeowner had tried to keep up with the maintenance, but he’d found that it was too much work.
+He had discovered, like so many other wooden deck owners, that even when a wood deck railing doesn’t rot, wood tends to crack, splinter and warp.

 Fortunately, a whole range of new deck and railing materials have been developed in recent years that last longer than wood and need little maintenance.
 Although still more expensive than standard treated wood, composite woods—and other maintenance-free materials like vinyl and aluminum—are getting popular fast.

 In this article, we’ll walk you through the variety of materials now available for low-maintenance deck railings and tell you their strengths and weaknesses.
 While many are by the same manufacturers that make decking, they’re a separate product.
 You can use them on any type of deck, including decks made of wood.

 Hollow posts; hollow railing and balusters; usually surface bolted to deck; special assembly system.

 Hollow posts; railing and balusters hollow and usually steel reinforced; 4×4 wood posts sometimes required; special assembly system.